-Play the Song of Double Time to bring you to the Second Day.
-Next, we’re going to need 100 Rupees, so just pull it out of the bank if you don’t have that much at this point.
-Enter the Bomb Shop (also here in West Clock Town) which is the northern most of the three doors on the west side.
+If you are playing the N64 version, play the Song of Double Time to bring you to the second day.
+In the 3DS version, it doesn’t need to be the second day.
+Next, we’re going to need 100 rupees, so just pull it out of the bank if you don’t have that much at this point.
+Enter the Bomb Shop in West Clock Town, which is the northern most of the three doors on the west side.
 They normally sell regular Bomb Bags which allow you to carry 20 Bombs.
-Since we saved the Old Lady on the First Night, now they’re stocking Big Bomb Bags for 90 Rupees that allow you to hold up to 30 Bombs at a time.
-This way, we can save money by skipping straight to the better Bomb Bag!
-This also allows you to use Bombs now, which you’ll occasionally find when you slashes bushes and jars from now on.
+Since you saved the Old Lady on the First Night, now they’re stocking Big Bomb Bags for 90 rupees that allow you to hold up to 30 Bombs at a time.
+By purchasing this, you can save money by skipping straight to the better Bomb Bag!
+This also allows you to use Bombs now, which you’ll occasionally find when you slash bushes and jars from now on.

-Also in West Clock Town is a door to the far north known as the Swordman’s School (Mighty Training Center).
+Also in West Clock Town is a door to the far north which leads to the Swordman’s School (Mighty Training Center).
 Inside, you can chat with the dude sitting on the ledge to take one of his two courses.

 There are two courses available.
-The Novice Course will show you the basics of Z targeting and swordplay.
+The Novice Course will show you the basics of Z/L targeting and swordplay.
 The Expert Course is a challenge to see how many points you can rack up.
-It’s rather simple though, since you get the most points by Z targeting a log and pressing A to.
+It’s rather simple though, since you get the most points by Z/L targeting a log and pressing A.

 How this works is occasionally two logs will come out of the ground.
 Keep your sword drawn and target them, then press A to perform a Jump Attack.
-If you do it correctly, it will split down the middle, giving you 3 points each.
+If you do it correctly, it will split down the middle, giving you 3 points.

 Hole With Dodongos

 In northern Termina Field, enter the snowy area with all the mushrooms.
 A little to the west is one of the larger mushrooms which has a hole next to its stem.
 Run over it to fall in.
 Inside, you’ll be in an underground area with two Dodongos.
-These enemies are much more difficult than they were in the previous game simply because they’re so much larger (harder to avoid) and they have much more health.
-Now that we have Bombs, however, they’re quite a bit easier.
-Set your Bombs to one of your C buttons, Z-target one of them and throw Bombs at it repeatedly.
+These enemies are much more difficult than they were in the previous game simply because they’re so much larger and they have much more health.
+Now that you have Bombs, however, they’re quite a bit easier to kill.
+Set your Bombs to one of your buttons, Z/L-target one of them and throw Bombs repeatedly.
 Six bombs will kill each, causing them to explode.
-Be sure to pickup the purple Rupee each one leaves behind, since it’s worth a whopping 50 Rupees!!!
+Be sure to pick up the purple rupee each one leaves behind, since they’re each worth a whopping 50 rupees!!!

 Alternatively, you can always attack them with your sword.
-Lure them to blow fire at you, then run around to their tender tail and smack it.
-They spin around to counter-attack, which means they might hit you with their tail as they do this, dealing loads of damage quickly.
-By circling around the room, you can kill both Dodongos this way, but it’s quite difficult to do so without taking damage (and ill advised for those of you new to the game).
+Lure them to blow fire at you, then run around to slash at their tails.
+They spin around to counter-attack,and they might hit you with their tail as they do this, dealing loads of damage quickly.
+By circling around the room and slashing, you can kill both Dodongos, but it’s quite difficult to do so without taking damage (and ill advised for those of you new to the game).
 Remember, if you catch on fire, you can put it out by slashing your sword or rolling.
 Also, this is a fun place to play around with the Blast Mask.
-Simply hold in R and press B to explode right in front of them, causing massive damage.
-So fun! =D
+Simply hold R and press B to explode right in front of them, causing massive damage.
+So fun!

 Once you’ve successfully killed both of them, a large chest will appear in the center containing a Piece of Heart.